 About Us - Start: arts and wellbeing

 Many vulnerable people in our community are too often left on the sidelines or hidden from view.
 Yet plenty have untapped potential and are capable of achieving extraordinary things.
-Start in Salford exists to nurture those talents and bring about a newfound confidence in those who feel isolated or excluded.
+START exists to nurture those talents and bring about a newfound confidence in those who feel isolated or excluded.
 With our help, members learn valuable new skills and their stories are truly inspirational.

 How getting creative improves mental health